NicoleBIA/Cereal-Market-Evolution/Strategic_Recommendations/MaltOMeal_Loyalty_Strategy.md

 ### 🔹 For MOM (Post Consumer Brands)
 1. **Double Down on Product Stickiness**
-   - Promote hero products (like Honey Nut Toasted Oats) as “Smart Choice Favorites”
+   - Promote hero products (like Froted Flakes and Berry Colossal Crunch) as “Smart Choice Favorites”
    - Use in-store and digital ads to reinforce taste and value messaging

 2. **Expand Loyalty-Oriented Messaging**